VIN-y/MissChanger/STL_Config_Instructions/v1.1 - Alpha/README.md

 ## 1. Introduction

-Although the setting up the config for MissChanger will change some aspects of your printer, it is still recommended that you start the project with a functional printer with Voron-Tap, then add MissChanger and one toolhead at a time.
+Although the setting up the config for MissChanger will change some aspects of your printer, it is still recommended that you start the project with a functional printer with Voron-Tap, then add MissChanger and one tool-head at a time.

-This document will not guide you through the set up of CAN bus or the physical mounting of the related hardware (i.e. U2C and toolhead board), please refer to the manufacture’s manual for that.
+This document will not guide you through the set up of CAN bus or the physical mounting of the related hardware (i.e. U2C and tool-head board), please refer to the manufacture’s manual for that.

 ## 2. Hardware